Taster - Lesson 2: Perfomance Skills

 - Means of capture

 - Clear empty space

-- PSHE: Prepare children to perform publicly, acknowledge emotions before, during and after a performance.
+- PSHE: To perform publicly; acknowledging emotions before, during and after a performance.

 Give the dancers time to review all the work they have created.
 It’s useful at this stage of the process to set a warm up task that allows the dancers to think about their performance skills, to extend movement and create clarity of intention.

 Really key to a good performance is the clarity with which the movements are performed.
 As well as giving your dancers time to perform the dance in its entirety several times, this final lesson is about helping your dancers achieve a good performance state.

 During the Creative Exploration: Final Rehearsal, you will have filmed your performance.
 Play it back to the group and get each dancer to reflect on their performance as they have done for each other during the previous weeks.

 The most important thing when it comes to a good performance is ENJOYMENT!
 Hopefully given that your dancers have made this dance, they will be invested in it and therefore they will enjoy showing if off.
 Tell them how fantastic it looks and if you get the chance, get another class teacher or another class to come and watch them and feedback before the main event.
 This will help to boost their confidence.